csswizardry/csswizardry.github.com/_posts/2010-03-02-moving-forward-is-holding-us-back.md

 title: Moving forward is holding us back
 categories:
 - Web Development
-tag:
-- Accessibility
+tags:
-- iPhone
+  - Mobile
-- Optimisation
+  - Web Platform
 ---

 For years, web developers have been looking forward to that next feature, that